mijofa/Fission-Mailed-mcpack/README.rst

 Along with some hacks to allow me to flex some `Visual Enchantments <https://github.com/CiscuLog/Visual-Enchantments>`_ using CustomModelData without making other players/friends install Optifine/CITResewn

+You can apply these textures using the `Custom Roleplay Data <https://www.curseforge.com/minecraft/customization/custom-roleplay-data-datapack>`_ datapack (installed on Fission Mailed server) by holding the associated item in your main hand, then putting ``/trigger CustomModelData set <ID>`` with the custom model ID in the chat
+..
+FIXME: That datapack is simple enough and could be even simpler, combine it into this repo's datapack?

 Custom totems
 -------------

+The server/world datapack changes the Evoker loot table so that you have an equal chance of getting any 1 of them.

+Except the player/user specific ones at the end of the table, since they're really only meant for the user they are made to look like.

 ====================  ========  ======================================================================================
 Item                  ID        Icon